adamaviv/ic220-s19/proj/02/proj02.md

-# Project 2: Donut Dillema
+# Project 2: Donut Dilemma

 (Note: to download .circ files, view them in "raw" format, then save as, and remove the .txt extension)